GavinF09/BuildingBlocCS-Dec-2025-Submission/README.md

 3. Browse to http://127.0.0.1:5000 to access the website.

 ## AI Usage
-No AI was used as part of this submission.
+ChatGPT was used to generate the path for the button to move in CSS.